North American F-86 Sabre: 1971 Civil conflict and subsequent Indo-Pakistani war

-The CL-13B Mk.6 Sabres (known as the F-86E in PAF) were the mainstay of the PAF's day-fighter operations during the 1971 War, and had the challenge of dealing with the threat from IAF Folland Gnats, Hawker Hunters, Sukhoi Su-7s and Mig-21s.
+The CL-13B Mk.6 Sabres (known as the F-86E in PAF) were the mainstay of the PAF's day-fighter operations during the 1971 War, and had the challenge of dealing with the threat from IAF Folland Gnats, Hawker Hunters, Sukhoi Su-7s, and Mig-21s.

-At the beginning of the war, PAF had eight squadrons of F-86 Sabres.
+At the beginning of the war, the PAF had eight squadrons of F-86 Sabres.
 Along with the newer fighter types such as the Mirage III and the Shenyang F-6, the Sabres were tasked with the majority of operations during the war.
 In East Pakistan, PAF's only Tail Choppers squadron was equipped with 16 F-86Es out of which four were modified to fire AIM-9/GAR-8 missiles.

-In the Battle of Boyra Indian Folland Gnats of 22 Squadron IAF shot down two F-86Es and severely damaged one F-86E.
+In the Battle of Boyra, IAF Gnats of 22 Squadron IAF shot down two F-86Es and severely damaged one other.

-PAF F-86s performed well, with Pakistani claims of downing 31 Indian aircraft in air-to-air combat.
-These included 17 Hawker Hunters, eight Sukhoi Su-7 "Fitters", one MiG 21, and three Gnats while losing seven F-86s.
+The PAF F-86s performed well, with Pakistani claims of downing 31 Indian aircraft in air-to-air combat.
+These included 17 Hawker Hunters, eight Sukhoi Su-7 "Fitters", one MiG 21, and three Gnats, while losing seven F-86s.
 The most interesting of these was a battle between two Sabres and four MiG-21s.
 One MiG was shot down, without any Sabres lost.
 This was achieved due to the greater low-speed performance of the Sabre in comparison to the delta-winged MiG-21.

 India, however, claims to have shot down 11 PAF Sabres for the loss of 11 combat aircraft to the PAF F-86s.
-The IAF numerical superiority overwhelmed the sole East Pakistan Sabres squadron (and other military aircraft) which were either shot down, or grounded by Pakistani fratricide as they could not hold out, enabling complete air superiority for the IAF.
+The IAF numerical superiority overwhelmed the sole East Pakistan Sabres squadron (and other military aircraft) which were either shot down or grounded by Pakistani fratricide as they could not hold out, enabling complete air superiority for the IAF.